Oztechan/CCC/docs/CONTRIBUTING.md

 ### Description

 Description has to have `Resolves Oztechan/CCC#ISSUE_ID` with relevant issue.
-It will help automatically close relevant issue once the PR is merged.
+It will help project automations.

 Example: